 THE SKELETON DANCE

-In The Skeleton Dance, two young children process the news that their Great Uncle Trout has suddenly passed away.
 They consider the implications of this in an entertaining, irreverent way, where the audience is privy to their many whimsical theories about death.

-CONTENT WARNING:
+CONTENT NOTICE:

 THE SKELETON DANCE is an all-ages show that talks about death.
-YAY!
 If talking about death and dying is hard for you, that’s okay!
 These things can be hard to talk about.
 We invite you to participate at your own discretion.
 That could look like taking deep breaths, stepping away for a minute, or even deciding that this show isn’t for you.
 That’s okay, too!

 Click here to read about supporting a young person through grief and loss, and click here to read about how to process and find support if you’re grieving.